jsenv/core/docs/url_resolution.md

 ```

 > **Warning**
-> You must keep file system magic resolution if some of your dependencies are using import without extensions.
+> File system magic resolution must be enabled if some dependencies are using import without extensions.